-- First-Year Transfer Applicants: This category includes those students who have completed fewer than ★33 applicable to the BPE/BEd program. - (2) Second Year Transfer Applicants: This category includes those students who have successfully completed a minimum ★33 applicable to the BPE/ BEd program. - (3) Third-Year Transfer Applicants: This category includes those students who have successfully completed a minimum of ★66 applicable to the BPE/ BEd program.
+- 1. First-Year Transfer Applicants: This category includes those students who have completed fewer than \star 33 applicable to the BKin/BEd program. - Second Year Transfer Applicants: This category includes those students who have successfully completed a minimum ★33 applicable to the BKin/BEd program. - Third-Year Transfer Applicants: This category includes those students who have successfully completed a minimum of ★66 applicable to the BKin/BEd program.

-- Students who have a previous degree are not eligible for admission to the BPE/BEd program. - (2) The BPE/BEd degrees program strictly adheres to University policy regarding Transfer of Credit as per §14.2.2.
+- 1. Students who have a previous degree are not eligible for admission to the BKin/BEd program. - 2.
+The BKin/BEd degrees program strictly adheres to University policy regarding Transfer of Credit as per Transfer of Credit.

-III.
 Spoken English Requirement:

-Applicants must also meet a spoken English requirement (see §13.3.2).
+Applicants must also meet a spoken English requirement (see Spoken English Requirement).

-15.13.4 Bachelor of Arts in Recreation, Sport and Tourism (BARST)
+Bachelor of Arts in Recreation, Sport and Tourism (BARST)